madebyhiro/codem-transcode/README.markdown

 * `404 Not Found` - Job not found

 * * *
+Request: `POST /probe`

+Probe a source file using `ffprobe` (if you have enabled it in the configuration).
+Output is a JSON object containing the `ffprobe` output.

+Parameters (HTTP POST data, should be valid JSON object):

+    {
+        "source_file": "/PATH/TO/INPUT/FILE.wmv"
+    }

+Responses:

+* `200 OK` - Returns `ffprobe` output JSON-formatted
+* `400 Bad Request` - Returned if you attempt to probe a file when there is no path set to the `ffprobe` binary
+* `500 Internal Server Error` - Returned if there was an error while trying to probe, the output from `ffprobe` will be returned as well

+* * *
 ## Examples

 Create a new job, transcode "video.wmv" to "video.mp4" using the specified ffmpeg options (96kbit/s audio, 416kbit/s video, 320x180, use as much threads as possible).
 Requires libx264 support in your ffmpeg.